Vinesse-Nevertheless/Java-Bootcamp-Resources/Module 2 - Object Oriented Programming/9. Unit Testing/Workbooks/shopping-cart/Readme.md

 Workbook exercise that tests the Online Java Store.

+The Shopping Cart lets users add, remove, and check items out.
+They can add an item that wasn't already added.
+The checkout process returns a receipt that holds the subtotal, tax, and total.

 The Java store is divided into aisles (rows).
 Each aisle shelves a category of items.
 Each item is described by its name and price.